tobyck/crisis-lab-2024/README.md

     ```

 > [!NOTE]
 > If that last command errors saying you don't have permission, _don't_ just try as root as (in my experience) it won't be able to find your board definitions, I assume because they're installed on a per-user basis.
-Instead you probaby need to add youseft to the `dialout` group.
+Instead you probaby need to add yourself to the `dialout` group.
 More detail is [here](https://askubuntu.com/a/133244).

 6. Optionally monitor logs